nathalia-dev/health-finder/README.md

 ## Improvements

-- Create Hooks for fetching data.
+- Create Hooks for fetching data;
-- End-to-End test with Cypress
+- End-to-End test with Cypress;
-- Continuous Integration: create a pipeline using CircleCI.
+- Continuous Integration: create a pipeline using CircleCI;
+- Enable down and up arrows (keyboard) to select suggestions;
+- Highlight the keyword on the page after the results.
+- Refactor Search component ,creating a specific AutoComplete component that can be reusable.